 Week 16 - Linking words to express disagreement and contrast.

-Week 17 - Phrasal verbs and its uses.
+Week 17 - Phrasal verbs and their uses.
 Assimilation of the same in free speech.

-Week 18 - Introduction to Cleft sentences and its uses in adding emphasis to various parts in a sentence.
+Week 18 - Introduction to Cleft sentences and their uses in adding emphasis to various parts in a sentence.

 Week 19 - Native speaker mistakes - recognition, understanding, rectifying.

 Week 20 - Complex native speaker mistakes - Irregularities and conditions of the same.